murillojndem/murillojndem/README.md

 ---

 I'm currently deepening my expertise in full-stack development with a focus on .NET technologies, alongside broadening my proficiency in a variety of other programming languages and frameworks.
-My experience spans multiple impactful projects in roles ranging from backend to full-stack developer positions at companies such as Benner and TOTVS.
+My [...]

 ### :1st_place_medal: Proficient in:
 ![C#](https://skillicons.dev/icons?i=cs)&nbsp;&nbsp;